9 ¿Cuál es tu trabajo ideal?

 How does this interaction make you feel?

-5. After watching Efréstico and the Optimus Gen 2 videos, how do you feel now about where AI is heading, especially regarding their role in the home and workplace?
+5. After watching Efréstico and the Optimus Gen 2 and 3 videos, how do you feel now about where AI is heading, especially regarding their role in the home and workplace?
 Has your opinion changed?

 Do you remember how to ask someone what they do for a living?